jjamardo/typeconv/README.md

 ## Use

-* First add a convertion function for the specific type.
+* First add a conversion function for the specific type.

 ```c++
 void add_conv(const std::type_info& t, any (* func)(any&))